Nobody took the Seahawks seriously three months ago. Everybody should now.

 “We showed people that anything is possible,” said Seahawks receiver David Moore.
 “We showed that anything that can happen as long as you fight and play with your brothers.”

 Seattle didn’t have to beat the Chiefs to make the playoffs.
-A win against the Cardinals next Sunday would have ensured a spot in the postseason, as would a loss by the Eagles.
+A victory against the Cardinals next Sunday would have ensured a spot in the postseason, as would a defeat by the Eagles.
 In fact, given the extent of the injury report Friday, beating Kansas City began to look less and less likely.

 But the Seahawks haven’t been very kind to prognosticators this year.
 Expect them to do one thing, and they’ll typically do the other.